Energy Development in the Arctic

 In 2013 the Arctic Council Working Group on Emergency Prevention Preparedness and Response developed an Agreement on Cooperation on Marine Oil Pollution, Preparedness and Response in the Arctic.
 The voluntary agreement, signed by the United States and several other Arctic nations, is intended to strengthen cooperation, coordination, and mutual assistance among the signatories on oil pollution preparedness and response in the Arctic.

-Recognizing that oil spill prevention and avoidance of maritime accidents are much more cost-effective than oil spill response and clean-up, the non-profit Marine Exchange of Alaska (MXAK) has developed an expansive vessel tracking system in Alaska with over 125 AIS (Automatic Identification System) receiving stations to aid safe, secure, efficient and environmentally sound maritime operations.
-Vessel owners, operators, ports, the Coast Guard, the State of Alaska and other authorized users may view vessels’ locations via MXAK’s secure system and Marine Exchange personnel track vessel movements to provide valuable safety, navigational and logistics information to the maritime community and to provide a virtual “Safety Net” that also contributes to the efficiency of maritime operations.
+Recognizing that oil spill prevention and avoidance of maritime accidents are much more cost-effective than oil spill response and clean-up, the non-profit Marine Exchange of Alaska (MXAK) has developed an expansive vessel tracking system in Alaska with over 125 Automatic Identification System (AIS) receiving stations to aid safe, secure, efficient and environmentally sound maritime operations.
+Vessel owners, operators, ports, the Coast Guard, the State of Alaska and other authorized users may view vessels’ locations via MXAK’s secure system.
+MXAK staff track vessel movements to provide valuable safety, navigational and logistics information to the maritime community and to provide a virtual “Safety Net” that also contributes to the efficiency of maritime operations.

 Marine Mammal Response in the Event of an Oil Spill

 Responsibility for responding to Arctic marine mammals in the event of a spill would fall primarily to the federal and state resource agencies.
 At the federal level, FWS is responsible for protection of polar bears and walruses and NMFS is responsible for protection of all other Arctic marine mammals.
 The Alaska Department of Fish and Game has a mandate to manage and protect all wildlife resources and has joint statutory responsibilities with NMFS and FWS.
-Each agency has pre-determined roles and responsibilities in the event of an oil spill, as outlined in the Wildlife Protection Guidelines of the Alaska Federal/State Preparedness Plan for Response to Oil and Hazardous Substance Discharges/Releases, or “Unified Plan.”
+Each agency has pre-determined roles and responsibilities in the event of an oil spill, as outlined in the Wildlife Protection Guidelines of the recently updated Alaska Regional and Area Contingency Plans.

 Partly in response to the 1989 Exxon Valdez oil spill both FWS and NMFS have developed marine mammal-specific oil spill response guidelines, and have conducted training, workshops, and drills for their designated marine mammal stranding response organizations and veterinarians.
 The FWS has developed an oil spill response plan for polar bears; a similar plan is being developed for walruses.
 The plans provide information on population(s), distribution, life history, susceptibility to oil spills, responder training needs, response strategies, and key contacts.
-NMFS’s recently updated oil spill response guidelines for pinniped and cetaceans provides information and guidance on communications with other responders and the public, documentation of injuries (including sample data collection forms), care and rehabilitation of oiled animals, and making informed decisions for appropriate response during an oil spill event.
-NMFS issued draft Arctic Marine Mammal Disaster Response Guidelines for public comment in January 2017.
-The draft Guidelines pertain specifically to Arctic marine mammals under NMFS jurisdiction (whales and seals) and are intended to supplement existing guidance in the Alaska Unified Plan and the NMFS Pinniped and Cetacean Oil Spill Response Guidelines.
-The Commission submitted comments on the draft Guidelines (see letters section below).
+NMFS’s recently updated Pinniped and Cetacean Oil Spill Response Guidelines provides information and guidance on communications with other responders and the public, documentation of injuries (including sample data collection forms), care and rehabilitation of oiled animals, and making informed decisions for appropriate response during an oil spill event.
+NMFS has also finalized its Arctic Marine Mammal Disaster Response Guidelines.
+The Guidelines pertain specifically to Arctic marine mammals under NMFS jurisdiction (whales and seals) and are intended to supplement existing guidance in the Alaska Area Contingency Plans and the NMFS Pinniped and Cetacean Oil Spill Response Guidelines.
+The Commission submitted comments on the draft Guidelines in 2017 (see letters section below).